devsecops-workshop/workshop-guide/content/12-create-policy/_index.md

 - Follow the **Violations** in the **ACS Portal**
 - Expected result:
   - You'll see the build deployments (`Quarkus-Build-Options-Git-Gsklhg-Build-...`) come and go when they are finished.
-  - When the final build is deployed you'll see a violation in **ACS Portal** for policy `Deepspace RHSA-2020:5566` (Check the Time of the violation)
+  - When the final build is deployed you'll see a violation in **ACS Portal** for policy `Workshop RHSA-2020:5566` (Check the Time of the violation)

 Now start the pipeline with the fixed image version that doesn't contain the CVE anymore:
 - Start the pipeline again but this time leave the Java **Version** as is.